If you’ve been holding out on purchasing a warranty, this blog is for you!

 Don’t wait to purchase a policy!

 If you’ve already purchased and locked in your warranty, you’re set for the life of your policy term!
 But if you haven’t secured coverage yet, there are some key points you’ll need to know.
 Every new year brings big changes that affect your pocket and your RV’s eligibility for an active policy.
-2020 increases the overall price of your warranty and lowers the total years of coverage you can get for your home-on-wheels.
+The new year will bring increases to the overall price of your warranty, while potentially lowering the total years of coverage you can lock in for your home-on-wheels.

 Let’s start with pricing changes:

-Note that if you purchased your motorhome new in 2019, and you wait until 2020 to purchase an extended service contract on the vehicle, your unit will be considered used because it’s out of the original factory warranty.
+Note that if you purchased a 2022 unit in 2022, and you wait until 2023 to purchase an extended service contract on the vehicle, your unit will be considered used because it’s out of the original factory warranty.
 Before your policy can be activated, you’ll have to have a full inspection done.
-Additionally, the available term on a 2019 unit decreases from 7 years to 6 years.
+Additionally, the available term on a 2022 unit decreases from 7 years to 6 years.

 Let’s discuss those eligibility changes in more detail: